JonahLeggett/ML_Algo_Options_Trading/README.md

 * GitHub README.md file includes a concise project overview.
 We followed step by step [Technical requirements](https://courses.bootcampspot.com/courses/740/pages/16-dot-16-dot-5-technical-requirements?module_item_id=194212) for grading team convenience.

 * GitHub README.md file includes detailed usage and installation instructions [How to install]()
-* GitHub README.md file includes examples of the application AND the results and [summary of the analysis]()
+* GitHub README.md file includes examples of the application AND the results and [Summary of the analysis]()

-## Next Steps
- ---------------- Our ambitious project is not fully shaped.
-Potentially, next steps for the project would be.

-----------------  Discuss any additional questions that you’d explore if you had more time.
-Specifically, if you had additional weeks to work on your project, what would you research next?

 ### How to install